 │ │ │ ├── config/ # Spring Security configuration classes

-│ │ │ ├── controllers/ # API Controllers (delegates to generated interfaces)
+│ │ │ ├── controller/ # API Controllers (delegates to generated interfaces)

 │ │ │ ├── exception/ # Custom exception handling